-Since I am a huge fan of audiobooks, having one of my own books available in this format is just over the ‘awesomeness dialed to eleven’ line.
+Since I am a huge fan of audiobooks, having one of my own books available in this format is just over the ‘awesomeness-dialed-to-eleven’ line.
 When I wrote and revised and re-revised and copyedited and proofread The Edge of Chaos, you couldn’t have paid me to read the whole thing again—well actually you could, but it would’ve cost a lot.
 But that was years ago, and I’m not sick of it any more.
-I’m looking forward to listening to it.
+I’m looking forward to listening to the story.

 June brought more traveling.
 After getting back from our month in Mexico, Karawynn and I were in Seattle for only three weeks before we lit out again for regions southward.
 It was great to see my brother and sister and their families under happy circumstances.
 The previous time we’d all seen each other was when Mom died — a very sad and difficult period.